 The biggest cultural event of Saudi Arabia, the Janadriyah Cultural heritage festival is just around the corner!
-In this Blue Abaya guide you will find everything you need to know to attend the most important national festival for culture and heritage of Saudi Arabia in 2016.
+In this Blue Abaya guide you will find everything you need to know to attend the most important national festival for culture and heritage of Saudi Arabia.
+THIS GUIDE HAS BEEN UPDATED FOR 2017 schedules and visiting days for men and families.

-Read on to find out the Janadriyah 2016 visiting hours, dates for family and single days, maps, location, directions, festival guides, tips for parents and more.
-For more Janadriyah updates, like & follow Blue Abaya on Facebook and follow us on Twitter.
+In this Janadriyah festival guide you’ll find Janadriyah visiting hours, dates for family and single days, maps, location, directions, more festival guides, tips for parents and more.

 First of all, what exactly is the Janadriyah (Arabic: مهرجان الجنادرية) Heritage Festival?